 By changing to extraction cleaning while lowering the PSI or even by using encapsulation for certain rugs you will save lots of water.

 Adding agitation to the extraction and rug washing makes rinsing efficient as the soils are broken away from the fibers before the rinsing step.
-Quality of cleaning could be compromised for cleaning some rugs with less water.
+The quality of cleaning could be compromised by cleaning some rugs with less water.